fdocr/fdocr/_posts/2023-05-23-keeping-up-with-my-cats-litter-box-using-a-raspberry-pi.markdown

 To mitigate the smell I wanted the lights to turn on when Dua goes in her litter box.
 To do this I put together a few things:

 - [RaspberryPi Zero W](https://www.raspberrypi.com/products/raspberry-pi-zero-w/)
-  - WiFi support was goal
+  - WiFi support was the goal
 - [PIR motion sensor](https://learn.adafruit.com/pir-passive-infrared-proximity-motion-sensor/how-pirs-work)
   - Placed on the bathroom wall with "velcro stickers"
 - Smart switch for bathroom lights (any brand will do) paired with an Alexa